-- C1 Recognize safety symbols and practices related to scientific and technological activities and to their daily lives, and apply this knowledge in appropriate situations. - C2 Demonstrate appropriate scientific inquiry skills when seeking answers to questions. - C3 Demonstrate appropriate problem-solving skills when seeking solutions to technological challenges. - C4 Demonstrate appropriate critical thinking and decision-making skills when choosing a course of action based on scientific and technological information. - C5 Demonstrate curiosity, skepticism, creativity, open-mindedness, accuracy, precision, honesty, and persistence, and appreciate their importance as scientific and technological habits of mind. - C6 Employ effective communication skills and use information technology to gather and share scientific and technological ideas and data. - C7 Work cooperatively and value the ideas and contributions of others while carrying out scientific and technological activities. - C8 Evaluate, from a scientific perspective, information and ideas encountered during investigations and in daily life.
+- C1. recognize safety symbols and practices related to scientific and technological activities and to their daily lives, and apply this knowledge in appropriate situations - C2. demonstrate appropriate scientific inquiry skills when seeking answers to questions - C3. demonstrate appropriate problem-solving skills while seeking solutions to technological challenges

+- C4. demonstrate appropriate critical thinking and decision-making skills when choosing a course of action based on scientific and technological information - C5. demonstrate curiosity, skepticism, creativity, open-mindedness, accuracy, precision, honesty, and persistence, and appreciate their importance as scientific and technological habits of mind - C6. employ effective communication skills and utilize information technology to gather and share scientific and technological ideas and data - C7. work cooperatively and value the ideas and contributions of others while carrying out scientific and technological activities - C8. evaluate, from a scientific perspective, information and ideas encountered during investigations and in daily life

-Essential Science Knowledge
+D. Essential Science Knowledge

-The subject matter of science includes theories, models, concepts, and principles that are essential to an understanding of life sciences, physical sciences, and Earth and space sciences.
-It will be increasingly important for students of biology to make interdisciplinary connections among the following:
+The subject matter of science includes theories, models, concepts, and principles that are essential to an understanding of life science, physical science, and Earth and space science.
+While the Science Framework and the Senior 1 Science: A Foundation for Implementation are not strictly aligned with these disciplines, the learning outcomes are intended to help develop important concepts from each of these areas.

-• Life sciences: This study deals with the growth and interactions of life forms within their environment in ways that reflect their uniqueness, diversity, genetic continuity, and changing nature.
-Life sciences include the study of organisms (including humans and cells), ecosystems, biodiversity, biochemistry, and biotechnology.
+Life science deals with the growth and interactions of life forms within their environment in ways that reflect their uniqueness, diversity, genetic continuity, and changing nature.
+Life science includes the study of organisms (including humans and cells), ecosystems, biodiversity, biochemistry, and biotechnology, to name a few.

-- Physical sciences: Primarily associated with chemistry and physics, the physical sciences deal with matter, energy, and forces.
-Matter has structure, and interactions exist among its components.
+Physical science, which encompasses chemistry and physics, deals with matter, energy, and forces.
+Matter has structure and interactions exist among its components.
 Energy links matter to gravitational, electromagnetic, and nuclear forces of the universe.
-The laws of conservation of mass and energy, momentum, and charge are addressed by physical science. - Geosciences and the space sciences: These studies provide students with local, global, and universal perspectives.
-Earth exhibits form, structure, and patterns of change, as does our surrounding solar system and the physical universe beyond.
-Earth and space sciences include fields of study such as geology, hydrology, meteorology, and astronomy.
+The laws of conservation of mass and energy, momentum, and charge are addressed by physical science.

+Earth and space science brings local, global, and universal perspectives to students' knowledge.
+The Earth exhibits form, structure, and patterns of change, as does our surrounding solar system and the physical universe beyond.
+Earth and space science includes fields of study such as geology, hydrology, meteorology, and astronomy.